A fridge that won’t turn off is a common issue, but thankfully there are a few DIY fixes you can try.

-Here’s how you replace a faulty refrigerator fan motor.
+To replace a faulty fridge fan motor:

-- Unplug your fridge and move it slowly away from the wall
+- Unplug your fridge and move it slowly away from the wall.

-- The evaporator fan is located right above the evaporator coils
+- The evaporator fan is located right above the evaporator coils.

-- Examine these fans
+- Examine the fans.

-- The fans should spin freely and not be too hot
+- The fans should spin freely and not be too hot.

-- You can replace either fan by unscrewing it from its mounting and disconnecting the electrical cable connectors
+- You can replace either fan by unscrewing it from its mounting and disconnecting the electrical cable connectors.

-- Connect your new fans
+- Connect your new fans.

-- Screw the new fan back into the mounting
+- Screw the new fan back into the mounting.

-- Reinstall any covers you had to remove
+- Reinstall any covers you had to remove.

-- Slide your fridge back into place and plug it in
+- Slide your fridge back into place and plug it in.

 #4 Frosted Evaporator Coils

-Here’s how you can get the frost off your evaporator coils.
+Here’s how you can get the frost off your evaporator coils:

-- Empty everything out of your freezer
+- Empty everything out of your freezer.

-- Unplug your fridge
+- Unplug your fridge.

-- Keep your freezer door open and allow the frost to melt
+- Keep your freezer door open and allow the frost to melt.

-- Dry off everything in your freezer
+- Dry off everything in your freezer.

-- Plug your refrigerator in
+- Plug your refrigerator back in.

 #5 Problems With the Defroster

 The defrost heater assembly, defrost thermostat, defrost timer, and defrost control board all work together to keep your fridge frost free.
-Any of these parts can break down and cause your fridge to run constantly.
+Any of these components can break down and cause your fridge to run constantly.

 #6 Replace Your Door Gasket

 It’s pretty easy to tell if you have a broken door gasket on your fridge.
-You’ll notice that the fridge no longer seals shut on its own, but instead freely swings open after you close it.
+You’ll notice that the fridge no longer seals shut on its own but instead freely swings open after you close it.
 You can also feel cold air blowing out from the crack in the door.

-Here’s how you can replace a fridge door gasket.
+Here’s how you can replace a fridge door gasket:

-- Use a flat head screwdriver to pry one corner of the gasket out of the fridge door
+- Use a flathead screwdriver to pry one corner of the gasket out of the fridge door.

-- Slowly peel the gasket out of the fridge door
+- Slowly peel the gasket out of the fridge door.

-- Use household cleaning supplies to clean the door
+- Use household cleaning supplies to clean the door.

-- Pop the new fridge gasket into one of the corners of the door making sure to line them up
+- Pop the new fridge gasket into one of the corners of the door, making sure to line them up.

-- Slowly feed the gasket in to the door
+- Slowly feed the gasket into the door.

 #7 A Broken Main Control Board